ku-sldg/plih/_simple/3-Failure.md

 If you get anything out of this missive, it should be that programs are simply data structures.
 We can write programs that evaluate them, look at them, transform them, and synthesize them.
 They are data structures and can be treated like any other data structure.

 In that spirit, let's look at our first example of an application that predicts failure before evaluating a program.
 The specific failure we will look for is the same failure we caught dynamically in the previous example.
-Specifically, when the types of arguments to an operator do not match that operator - a type checker.
+Specifically, we will predict when arguments to an operator do not match what the operator expects before execution.
 This is an example of *static analysis* where we want to say something about a program without actually running it.

+{% comment %}
 ### Type Rules

 Like $\eval$ earlier, let's define a set of rules for the $\typeof$ function.
 First the values: